-An article published by The Telegraph cites a few benefits, including the appeal of autonomy and the changing face of employment.
+An article published by The Freelance Informer cites a few benefits, including the appeal of autonomy and the changing face of employment.

 Autonomy is appealing to anyone who has spent the rigid 9-5 routine under a hierarchy of micromanagers.
 But when you run your own small business in 2022 - you’re virtually untouchable to the ‘changing face of employment’.
 In self-employment, the threat of redundancy doesn’t hang over your head as readily as it does in full-time employment.
 You’re in charge of your own working life and with several income streams - the decision to work for yourself is as stable, if not more so, than full-time employment.

 Just as with any employment, running your own business has its pitfalls.
 From chasing client payments and finding new clients to getting your brand out there - you have to work out if the freedom and flexibility it offers in return is worth the shift.